80+ best Presidents’ Day sales from Target, Home Depot, Amazon, more — save up to 80%

 This weekend is incredible for finding "deals on electronics and cars because new models are announced at trade shows around this time, so old models have to go," shopping expert Trae Bodge, tells Yahoo Life.
 From Fire TVs to Roku TVs, these are the best we've found.

-Amazon: Score a Smart Fire TV starting at $130 and snag savings on Insignia, Hisense, Samsung and more.
+Amazon: Save $180 on a Smart Fire TV and snag deals on TCL, Insignia and more.

 Amazon Amazon Fire TV 43" Omni Series 4K UHD Smart TV$230$410Save $180